erkghlerngm44/r-anime-soulmate-finder/README.md

 in using this anywhere else.
 You'd just be wasting your time.

 ### Example 3
+**You want to see what your affinity with all of the users who have commented in the FTFs this year is like**

+    $ soulmate_finder.py erkghlerngm44 --ftfs

+### Example 4
 **You don't have a thread in mind - you just want to see what your affinity with the people commenting in general right now is like**